killswitchh/flask-prediction-app/README.md

 # flask-prediction-app
-flask app to host the classifiers for titanic dataset and car evaluation dataset
+flask app to host the classifiers for titanic dataset and car evaluation dataset.